Hinko Smrekar

 Hinko Smrekar (13 July 1883 – 1 October 1942) was a Slovenian painter, draughtsman, caricaturist, graphic artist, and illustrator.
 Smrekar was a member of the Vesna Art Club, which was active in Vienna, and a partisan in the Liberation Front of the Slovene Nation during the Nazi occupation of Yugoslavia.

 The Hinko Smrekar Primary School in Ljubljana and the Hinko Smrekar Prize in Celje, the highest Slovenian award in the field of illustration (since 1993), are named after him.
-At the time when, as a collaborator of the Slovene Liberation Front, he was hastily shot by the Italian fascists in the vicinity of the gravel pit used for summary executions (now the Gramozna Jama Memorial), he was living in the "Villa Kurnik" on Alešovčeva Street (No 38) in Šiška.
+As a collaborator of the Slovene Liberation Front, he was hastily shot by the Italian fascists in the vicinity of a gravel pit used for summary executions (now the Gramozna Jama Memorial).
+At the time, he was living in the "Villa Kurnik" on Alešovčeva Street (No 38) in Šiška.
 He is buried in the Memorial Park of Fallen Combatants and Hostages at Žale.

 Biography

 Smrekar was born in Ljubljana.
 After the 1895 earthquake, Smrekar's house collapsed due to instability, and his family moved several times afterwards.
 The Smrekars lived for a while in Kranj, where his father, who worked as a postman in Kranj, died in 1906.

 Smrekar was a gifted child and already in grammar school he achieved a reputation as a master artist.
 He was also a diligent student and enrolled at the Innsbruck Law School in 1901.
 He lasted 4 semesters at law school, but the day before his first national exam, he sold all his books out of fear and drank the proceeds.
 This was a turning point in his life, at which he decided to dedicate his life to art.
 Although he never completed his academic education, he acquired extensive knowledge in various humanities and was also a polyglot.

 In 1903, the Vesna Art Club was founded, which Hinko also joined.
 There he met Ivan Cankar and made several covers for his books.
 In 1905, he began publishing his satirical witty drawings in the Ljubljana humorous newspaper Osa.
 In that year, Smrekar, together with Maksim Gaspari, visited the art centre of Munich for the first time, where he returned for both short and long periods throughout his life.

 Smrekar was also the author of the first tarok book published in Slovenia, the so-called "Slavic Tarok", printed between 1910 and 1912.
 In the years before and during the First World War, Smrekar's drawing skills did not rest, and shortly before the end of the war he was given the assignment he had long wanted: to illustrate Fran Levstik's Martin Krpan for the New Publishing House.
 Shortly after the war, he contracted a severe nervous disease.
 In 1920 and 1921 he tried to recover in a sanatorium near Graz, but his treatment took several years.